 Dear parents, families and caregivers in our autism community:

-Earlier this month, I had the pleasure of announcing a sweeping transformation to how this province provides services and supports for children and youth with Autism Spectrum Disorder (ASD) through the new Ontario Autism Program (OAP).
-This transformation will make Ontario a leader in this country, and around the world for autism services and support.
+Earlier this month, I had the pleasure of announcing a sweeping transformation in how this province provides services and support for children and youth with Autism Spectrum Disorder (ASD) through the new Ontario Autism Program (OAP).
+This transformation will make Ontario a leader in this country and around the world for autism services and support.

 As we begin implementing the OAP, I want to make sure all of you have the information you need for the transition to go as smoothly as possible.
 If you have any questions or would like more information, I invite you to visit ontario.ca/autism.

 Implementation of the new program will begin on June 26 and will continue until the OAP is fully implemented over the next year.
 We are doing this incrementally because we want the program to succeed.
 We need to do this right for you and for your children.
 I want you to have confidence that the new Ontario Autism Program puts the needs of children, youth, and families first.